Frequently Asked Questions

 How does soundproofing work?

-Our soundproofing systems work because we use the correct materials and process to achive the best results.
+Our soundproofing systems work because we use the correct materials and process to achieve the best results.

-We need 3 quailtys to every system we install which are absorbency,dissipationand and mass once we have 3 qualitys onbord with a skilled installation team we achive the best results possible within the budget.
+We need 3 qualities to every system we install which are absorbency, dissipation and mass once we have 3 qualities onboard with a skilled installation team we achieve the best results possible within the budget.

 What's the best system for floor, walls, and ceiling?